wchenastro/Mosaic/README.md

 `--tiling_method`: the method to use for generating the tiling, possible values are

-- "`variable-size`": given an overlap ratio, the code decide the size of the tiling
+- "`variable_size`": given an overlap ratio, the code decide the size of the tiling
-- "`variable-ovelap`": given a size of the tiling, the code decide the overlap between the beams.
+- "`variable_ovelap`": given a size of the tiling, the code decide the overlap between the beams.

-`--overlap`: The beams in the tiling overlap with each other in their power levels equal to this ratio, only available in the "`variable-size`" method.
+`--overlap`: The beams in the tiling overlap with each other in their power levels equal to this ratio, only available in the "`variable_size`" method.
 The default is 0.5.

 `--tiling_shape`: the shape of the tiling boundaries, possible values are: "circle", "hexagon", "ellipse", "polygon", "annulus".
-The "`variable-size`" method only supports the first two shapes.
+The "`variable_size`" method only supports the first two shapes.

 `--tiling_plot`: filename for the plot of the tiling, the file format can be anything that matplotlib supports, such as "jpeg, pdf".